dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## Managing DS records

-Details on how to add and remove DS records can be found in this [support article](/articles/manage-ds-record/).
+Depending on whether the TLD of the domain requires the DS records to be set up with the DS-Data interface or the KEY-Data interface you will be able to manage your records.
+For more details on how to add and remove DS records can be found in this [support article](/articles/manage-ds-record/).

 ## Key rotation